How Claude Code Built This Blog - Part 2

 );

-Claude also implemented automatic external link handling and excerpt generation from the content.
+Claude also added automatic external link handling and excerpt generation.

 Static Site Generation

-External links: Claude implemented an elegant solution for automatically adding target="_blank" and security attributes to external links.
+External links went smoothly.
+Claude added target="_blank" and security attributes to external links automatically.

 - Build: `npm run build`